cornell-ece2400/ece2400-docs/docs/ece2400-sec4-c-test-debug.md

     Try compiling `sort-test.c` and executing the resulting binary with support for code coverage (after you fix the bug from the previous section!).
 Use the code coverage reports to verify that the test has less than 100% code coverage.
-Add more tests to improve the code coverage to 100%.
+Add another test case to improve the code coverage to 100%.

 4. Using TravisCI and Codecov.io for Continuous Integration
 --------------------------------------------------------------------------